avneethans/Final/_pages/home.md

 Welcome to my portfolio!

-Explore my Excel analysis, Scratch maze game, and sports video breakdown.
+- Excel/Python analysis
+- Scratch maze game
+- Movement video breakdown

+Use the menu above to explore each section.